terraform-cisco-modules/terraform-intersight-imm/modules/policies_ldap_group/README.md

 }
 ```

-This module will create a LDAP Group Policy in Intersight.
-This can be used to create Profiles and Templates that require a LDAP Group Policy.
+This module will assign an LDAP Group to a LDAP Policy in Intersight.

 These resources are consumed